SmokinCaterpillar/blog/2017_01_18_ias_money/ias_money.md

 Let us build this nice *I. & S. Ether* token with the Solidity programming language.
 We will go for the most simple design possible.

 We have to agree on a few parameters at first.
 We will allow an exchange rate of 0.001 ETH for 1 of our tokens.
 So by the time of writing (and not another crash in the meantime), Homer would have bought 1000 *I. & S. Ether* for eleven hundred Dollars.
 However, we are less obnoxious and mean as Itchy and Scratchy Land.
-Although probably no one is going to accept poor *I. & S. Ether* either, we do allow the exchange of our token back into regular *ETH* without any loss or premium (except Gas costs, of course, but this is out of our control).
+Although probably no one is going to accept our *I. & S. Ether* either, we do allow the exchange of our token back into regular *ETH* without any loss or premium (except gas costs, of course, but this is out of our control).
 So buying our token has no associated risk because you can easily redeem the initial *ETH* investment.

 Moreover, usually poeple like scarcity (remember the 21 million Bitcoin?), so let us make our token scarce, too.
 There will only be 42,000 *I. & S. Ether*, no more and no less!

-We need a new Ethereum Smart Contract that manages the our new shiny *I. & S. ETH* for us.
+We need a new Ethereum Smart Contract that manages our new shiny *I. & S. ETH* for us.
 This contract needs to follow a particular desing pattern and interface called [ERC20 standard](https://theethereum.wiki/w/index.php/ERC20_Token_Standard).
 If we obey this standard, other software can make use of the token such as the [MetaMask wallet](https://metamask.io/) or we could even trade it on an exchange like [EtherDelta](https://etherdelta.com/).

 So what does this standard demand from us?